TanishqDsharma/Audit_Reports/AuditFindings__InverseFinance.md

 ### [L-9] Avoid use of same code in mulitple parts

-**Description:** The `Oracle::getPrice` and `Oracle::viewPrice` methods of the Oracle contract are very similar, the only difference being the following peace of code:
+**Description:** The `Oracle::getPrice` and `Oracle::viewPrice` methods of the Oracle contract are very similar, the only difference being the following piece of code:

 ```solidity if(todaysLow == 0 || normalizedPrice < todaysLow) {
                 dailyLows[token][day] = normalizedPrice;